Research Group

 Cynthia Kallenbach; Associate Professor

-Cynthia is in the Natural Resource Sciences department at McGill University.
+Cynthia is an Associate Professor in Soil Science in the Faculty of Land and Food Systems, University of British Columbia and Adjunct Professor at McGill University.
 She has a MSc in International Agricultural Development and in Soils and Biogeochemistry from University of California, Davis and a PhD in Earth and Environmental Science from the University of New Hampshire.
 She values collaborations across disciplines and is excited about applying fundamental ecological theories to understand how soil responds to agriculture and climate change.

 Melanie Burnett , PhD candidate; co-supervised with Peter Douglas